-General application are usually received from September 1 to March 15.
-To accommodate applications for our newly accredited PhD in Vision Science Program, this year (2015) the deadline for general applications to both MS and PhD programs is extended to March 31, 2015.
-Early application will be reviewed and an interview will be arranged within one month upon receiving the application documents.
+General application are usually received from September 15 to March 15.
+Early applications will be reviewed and an interview will be arranged within one month upon receiving a complete application.

-The Vision Science Graduate Committee may choose to accept applications at other time.
+The Vision Science Graduate Committee may choose to accept applications outside of the normal application period.

 Students who are currently enrolled in Pacific University Doctor of Optometry Program can apply for the dual OD/MS degrees, with discounted tuition for the second degree enrolled.
 The preferred application deadlines are scheduled to allow OD/MS students to graduate with both OD and MS in VS degrees concurrently.
 If currently enrolled in our OD program, applicant can also apply after the above preferred deadlines; however, it may not be plausible to receive the MS degree concurrently with your OD degree.